CyberEyeResearchLabs/lorawan-stack/doc/content/guides/connecting-gateways/multitechconduit/_index.md

 <br>

-- Now, in the downloaded logs, open the **lora-pkt-fwd-1.log** file to see the packet logs.
+- Now, in the downloaded logs, open the **lora-pkt-fwd-1.log** file to see the packet forwarder logs.

 <br>